stephpy/timeline-bundle/Resources/doc/provider.markdown

 			// ...
 		}

-        public function setEntityRetriever(EntityRetrieverInterface $entityRetriever = null)
-        {
-            // ....
     }

-    }

 Define this as a service, and replace on you config.yml:

     highco_timeline:
         provider: *your_service*

-        # Entity retriever is the instance which will retrieve entity/docs from storage, typically doctrine.dbal/propel/doctrine.odm ...
-        # Because redis return only ids and provider should return a collection of TimelineAction models.

-        entity_retriever: *your_service*

 ## Provider "REDIS"